Nonprofit organization laws by jurisdiction: Ethiopia

 On March 12, 2019, the government of Ethiopia enacted a new law on civil society organizations (CSOs), the Organization of Civil Societies Proclamation No. 1113/2019 (CSO Proclamation).
 The CSO Proclamation replaces the Proclamation of Charities and Societies No. 621/2009 (2009 Proclamation).
 The 2009 Proclamation was criticized by many NGOs as extremely restrictive, requiring NGOs to report to the Charities and Societies Agency; NGOs were also required to follow a '70/30' rule in which organizations were to allocate 70 percent of their budget to operational costs and 30 percent to administrative costs.

 France

 In France, nonprofits are called associations.
 They are based on a law enacted 1 July 1901.
-As a consequence, the nonprofits are also called association loi 1901.
+As a consequence, the nonprofits are also called associations loi de 1901.

 A nonprofit can be created by two people to accomplish a common goal.
 The association can have industrial or commercial activities or both, but the members cannot make any profit from the activities.
 Thereby, worker's unions and political parties can be organized from this law.

 In 2008, the National Institute of Statistics and Economic Studies (INSEE) counted more than a million of these associations in the country, and about 16 million people older than 16 are members of a nonprofit in France (a third of the population over 16 years old).
 The nonprofits employ 1.6 million people, and 8 million are volunteers for them.

 This law is also relevant in many former French colonies, particularly in Africa.